Table of contents

 It Is like You Have a Camera Here!

-"Wow...I mean Wow.
-I wish every OB-Gyn, and Pediatrician had your website and La Leche League.
-I have been asking questions about my let down, and everyone only said, it will get better with time.
+"Wow...I mean, Wow.
+I wish every OB-Gyn and Pediatrician had your website and La Leche League.
+I have been asking questions about my let down, and everyone only said it would get better with time.
 This is so much better.

 My baby has all the above symptoms.
 When my milk comes down, It is like majorly spraying everything.
 She is sprayed every time she releases.
 She chokes, she clicks.

 It is like you have a camera here!!
 Thank you.
 I am going to keep looking at the other things on this website...I just didn't want to leave without leaving a comment."

 The effect of music-based listening interventions on the volume, fat content, and caloric content of breast milk produced by mothers of premature and critically ill infants.